Guidelines on prosecuting cases involving communications sent via social media

 Communications may target a specific individual and involve offences other than those set out above.
 In such circumstances, prosecutors should seek to prosecute the substantive offence, where there is sufficient evidence to do so.

-Where intimate images are used to coerce victims into further sexual activity, or in an effort to do so, other offences under the Sexual Offences Act 2003 should be considered, such as:
+Where intimate images or other communications are used to coerce victims into sexual activity, or in an effort to do so, other offences under the Sexual Offences Act 2003 should be considered, such as:

 - Section 4, Causing sexual activity without consent, if coercion of an adult has resulted in sexual activity.